 When the astronauts of the Apollo 12 mission landed on the Moon, they landed near the Surveyor 3, to not only show that they could achieve precise landings on the lunar surface but to collect essential equipment from the probe, including the camera, soil sampler, and some of its tubing for analysis.

 Now that commercial flight and business are to be conducted between the Earth and the Moon, NASA has turned outwards to outside contractors to conduct these robotic lunar deliveries, footing the bill to fund the missions that intend to send robots back to our cratered companion.

 Through the Commercial Lunar Payload Services (CLPS) contracts, including big players like SpaceX and Lockheed Martin, there’s a mutual benefit.
 These customers can add additional payloads to the lander missions.

 Two specific commercial landers will arrive on the Moon this year, one from Astrobotic and the other from Intuitive Machines.
-Combined, the two will deliver 17 NASA payloads to the lunar surface by the end of 2021.

 As for the missions, Intuitive Machines is flying its Nova-C lander to the dark side of the Moon, to Oceanus Procellarum.
 Astrobotic will be navigating its Peregrine lander down to the near side of the Moon into a crater known as Lacus Mortis to investigate lunar soil further and other environmental factors of the Moon and will include 11 NASA instruments and tech that will assist it in the process.